 Related: Check out our lists of classic childhood favorites and history books for kindergartners.

 Building a knowledge bank

-Key skills that will help your kindergartner build knowledge include being able to retell familiar stories; identify characters, setting, and major events in a story; compare and contrast characters and events in different stories; describe how two people, events, ideas, or facts are connected; talk about the similarities and differences between two books on the same topic; and engage in group reading activities by listening and asking and answering questions.
+Key skills that will help your kindergartner build knowledge include being able to retell familiar stories; identify characters, setting, and major events in a story; and compare and contrast characters and events in different stories.

 What does this sound like?
 It’s your 5-year-old explaining that Harold in Harold and the Purple Crayon had an amazing adventure because of what he imagined.
 It’s your T-rex lover understanding dinosaurs were real, but now don’t exist.
 The key is getting kindergartners understanding and thinking about the big ideas they learn when they read — and taking that information with them as they grow.